 - Use customer feedback data to drive improvements in citizen services.

-The Yelp amended terms of service (51 kb MS Word, 5 pages), now available to all agencies for review, is an extension of an agreement GSA established in January for the Department of Transportation’s National Highway Traffic Safety Administration, which uses Yelp’s API for the SaferRide mobile app.
+The Yelp amended terms of service (51 kb Word document, 5 pages), now available to all agencies for review, is an extension of an agreement GSA established in January for the Department of Transportation’s National Highway Traffic Safety Administration, which uses Yelp’s API for the SaferRide mobile app.
 The SaferRide app included user reviews of transportation services to give holiday revelers an easy way to find a ride home when they’ve had too much to drink instead of getting behind the wheel.

 As part of the standard terms for federal government use of free third-party apps, advertisements will be removed from official government pages to prevent perceived endorsements.
 For more information on federal-friendly terms of service agreements and how to get them for an app, check out our resources for agencies and companies.